 Overview InformationTerminalia is a tree.
-Three species of terminalia are used for medicine.
+Three species of terminalia are used for medicine, especially as part of Ayurvedic medicine.
 These species are Terminalia arjuna, Terminalia bellerica, and Terminalia chebula.

 How does it work?Terminalia contains ingredients that help stimulate the heart.
 It might also help the heart by lowering cholesterol and blood pressure.

 - Chest pain (angina).
 Some research shows that taking Terminalia by mouth with conventional medications improves symptoms in people experiencing chest pain after a heart attack.
 Other research shows that taking Terminalia by mouth improves symptoms and reduces the need for chest pain medication in people with long-term chest pain.

 Insufficient Evidence for

 - Heart disease.
 Early research shows that taking Terminalia by mouth might improve cholesterol levels in in people with heart disease.

 - Diabetes.
 Some research shows that taking Terminalia with other ingredients lowers pre-meal blood sugar levels in women with diabetes.
 But it does not seem to improve HbA1c, which is a measure of average blood sugar.

 - Heart failure.
 The role of Terminalia in the treatment of heart failure is inconsistent and unclear.
 Early research in people with severe heart failure shows that taking Terminalia by mouth for 2 weeks along with heart failure drugs improves symptoms compared to taking heart failure drugs alone.
 But conflicting research shows that taking Terminalia along with heart failure drugs doesn't improve symptoms in people with mild to moderate heart failure.
 Larger-scale, longer-term studies are needed to determine the role of Terminalia, if any, in the treatment of heart failure.